zopencommunity/v8port/README.md

 currently used to update V8 and its dependencies, and apply the z/OS port, after the initial [fetch v8](https://v8.dev/docs/source-code) (also included below with a comment).

 This workflow requires two platforms.
-One is z/OS® UNIX System Services (z/OS UNIX) which is the target platform.
-The second is a generic linux
-AMD64 platform to get files normally acquired via `cipd`
+One a z/OS® UNIX System Services (z/OS UNIX) which is the target platform.
+The second is a generic platform used to get files normally acquired via `cipd`.

 #### Linux plaform (non z/OS® UNIX System Services (z/OS UNIX)) setup

-This is the workflow on the non z/OS® UNIX System Services (z/OS UNIX) platform for obtaining files via `cipd`.
-Do this once.
+This is the workflow on the non-z/OS UNIX platform for obtaining files via `cipd`.
+This workflow is done once.

 ```
 $ cd $HOME